Hackfront-ITA/IoT-Algorithms-Project/docs/technology.md

 ## Components

-- [Nodes](#nodes), attached to critical points of the infrastructure to monitor
+- [Nodes](#nodes), attached to critical points of the infrastructure to monitor vibrations
 - [Controller](#controller), an edge device to aggregate data received from nodes, one for each infrastructure (eg. bridge)
-- [Cloud system](#cloud-system), to store events received from the controllers and send alerts
+- [Cloud system](#cloud-system), to store events received from the controllers and potentially send alerts

 ### Nodes